 One‑page action checklist — do / don’t for policymakers, mediators and community leaders:

-- Do: Centre Elders, Traditional Owners and community protocols when designing processes; fund capacity building for on‑Country work and mapping; and resource long‑term follow‑up and monitoring.
+- Do: Centre Elders, Traditional Owners and community protocols when designing processes; fund capacity building for on‑Country work, mapping and long‑term follow‑up monitoring.

-- Do: Use ILUAs, native title mediation and co‑designed ADR to secure both cultural legitimacy and legal enforceability where needed.
+- Do: Use ILUAs, native title mediation and co‑designed ADR to secure both cultural legitimacy and legal enforceability where required.

-- Do: Require cross‑cultural training for officials and mediators and adopt free, prior and informed consent as a standard procedure.
+- Do: Require cross‑cultural training for officials and funded mediators and adopt free, prior and informed consent as standard practice.

-- Don’t: Tokenise Elder involvement — ensure participation is meaningful, resourced and led by the community.
+- Don’t: Tokenise Elder involvement — ensure participation is meaningful, adequately resourced and led by the community.

-To support ongoing learning and implementation, sign up for updates on native title mediation, training opportunities and new case studies that document co‑designed successes and lessons learned.
+To support ongoing learning and implementation, sign up for updates on native title mediation, capacity‑building programs and new case studies that document co‑designed successes and lessons learned.

 Explore More Resources on Traditional Dispute Resolution

-Continue your learning journey with our complete resource collection on traditional approaches to resolving land disputes in Australia.
+Continue your learning journey with our curated resource library of case studies, practice guides and training modules on traditional approaches to resolving land disputes in Australia.